raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### 2.3.0
+- refactor code base to decouple readers and writers and eliminate mediator
+- add ability to set $this->file to an instance of Symfony Finder
+- automatically update Postgres sequence numbers when using Postgres
+- run tests on 5.8, 6.x, 7.x, 8.x, update composer.json, and document
 #### 2.2.0
 - added `xl:seed` command to specify individual sheets as suggested in issue #8
 #### 2.1.15